nosrettep/ValorantRecordCommand/README.md

 # ValorantNightbot
 Script(s) to accompany data from api.henrikdev.xyz for use in a chatbot !record command.
+See more about the underlying HenrikDev API here: https://github.com/Henrik-3/unofficial-valorant-api

 ## Usage Example (Nightbot)